Z-Puyu/hive-mind/README.md

 ## Git Workflow

-In this project, our team follows the following Git workflow:

-- After every major feature implementation or bug fix, the updated files should be immediately commited and pushed to the respective branch.

-- All new features and major changes to existing code should be experimented and implemented in a new branch first before they are merged into the main branch.
+We did not have a specific Git workflow at the beginning of the project as we expected it to be light-weight and not require conscientious workflow control.
+However, as we approach milestone 2, we realise that the size of the project has grown tremendously with a significantly more complex code structure.
+For higher maintenability, we decided to set up the following Git workflow:

+1. The `main` branch is **protected** and all pull requests merging to it require **code reviews** from both members of the team.

+2. The `dev` branch is a non-protected branch hosting a stable working build of the application.
+It is the **only** branch that is allowed to be merged into `main` via pull requests.

+3. Every new feature with a certain level of complexity needs to be implemented in a **separate non-protected** branch first.

-- Branches should be named succintly with the main feature they serve to implement.
+4. Branches for implementing new features should be named with the feature name or a succint description, and attached with "(WIP)" at the end of branch name to indicate it is a *work-in-progress*.

-- In principle, the main branch should not be commited directly.
+5. Branches for experimenting new features and ideas should be named with a succint description and attached with "(EXP)" at the end of branch name to indicate its *experimental* nature.

+6. All branches should be named in **kebab-case**.

+7. When a new feature has been implemented, its work-in-progress branch should be merged into `dev` via pull requests.
+The code in `dev` should then be **immediately tested** to ensure that it works as expected.

+8. After ensuring that the code in `dev` is without major issues, review the code and merge it with `main`.

-- The README should be updated accordingly along with every major update or addition of features to prevent omission of details.
+9. The README shoud be updated timely to avoid any omission of details.

 ## Appendix: Coding Convention